peterbarkley/oars/README.md

 After cloning the repository, the package can be installed with `pip install .`

-If you would like to run the examples in the paper, use `pip install .[all]` and run paper.ipynb in the tests directory.

 ## Quick Start

+If you would like to run the examples in the paper, use `pip install .[all]` and run paper.ipynb in the examples directory.
+Also see the quick start guide in the documentation.